docker/docs/install/upgrade/upgrade-minor.md

 <!--[metadata]>
 +++
-title = "Upgrade"
+draft=true
-description = "Learn how to upgrade your Docker Trusted Registry." keywords = ["docker, dtr, upgrade, install"] [menu.main] parent="workw_dtr_install" identifier="dtr_upgrade" weight=40
+title = "# Upgrade to a new minor version" description = "Learn how to upgrade your Docker Trusted Registry to a new minor version or patch release." keywords = ["docker, dtr, upgrade, install"] [menu.main] parent="menu_dtr_upgrade" identifier="dtr_upgrade_minor" weight=0
 +++
 <![end-metadata]-->

-# Upgrade the Trusted Registry and the CS Engine
+# Upgrade to a new minor version

 This document describes the steps to upgrade Docker Trusted Registry and the commercially supported Engine (CS Engine).
 When you first install, the general